WordPress/gutenberg/packages/components/src/dimension-control/README.md

 _Note:_ it is recommended to partially apply the value of the Block attribute to be updated (eg: `paddingSize`, `marginSize`...etc) to your callback functions.
 This avoids the need to unnecessarily couple the component to the Block attribute schema.

-_Note:_ by default, if you do not provide an initial `currentSize` prop for the current dimension value, then no value will be selected (ie: there is no default dimension set).
+_Note:_ by default, if you do not provide an initial `value` prop for the current dimension value, then no value will be selected (ie: there is no default dimension set).

 ## Props